Well water quality data are from the Maine Center for Disease Control's Health and Environmental Testing Laboratory.

 - Address information for each well was obtained from a billing database, which includes separate fields for billing address of the test requestor, and a separate field for town in which the well is located.
 The billing address was assumed to represent the well location, if it showed the same town as the reported town location of the well.

 - We assigned each test result to a unique well through a manual review of name and billing address information, in order to identify repeated samples taken at the same well.
-Due to the potential for address information to be left incomplete, as well as the potential for a well’s physical location to be different from the billing or mailing address associated with the well, this process that can result in the misattribution of some sample records to the same or different wells.
+Due to the potential for address information to be left incomplete, as well as the potential for a well’s physical location to be different from the billing or mailing address associated with the well, this process can result in the misattribution of some sample records to the same or different wells.
 The extent of this misattribution is unknown.

 - The maximum concentration result among samples for each identified well was assumed to represent raw water quality from that source.
 Filtration status and type is often missing or not collected with sufficient detail to reliably restrict sample results to raw water samples only.